Zebradil/cloudflare-dynamic-dns/README.md

 ### DEB, RPM, APK

-See the latest [releases page](https://github.com/Zebradil/cloudflare-dynamic-dns/releases/latest) for the full list of packages.
+See the [latest release page](https://github.com/Zebradil/cloudflare-dynamic-dns/releases/latest) for the full list of packages.

 ### Manual